r3sult/odan.github.io/_posts/2017-11-30-creating-your-first-slim-framework-application.md

 You can use composer to generate an optimized build of your application.
 All dev-dependencies are removed and the Composer autoloader is optimized for performance.

+Run this command in the same directory as the project’s composer.json file:

 ```
 composer install --no-dev --optimize-autoloader
 ```